thomasabishop/eolas/Electronics/Physics_of_electricity/Matter_and_atoms.md

 ### Atomic weight
 * The atomic weight of an atom is its mass.
 * The mass is determined by the number of protons and neutrons in the nucleus.
 * An electron $\frac{1}{1845}$ the mass of a proton.
-Its mass is so neglible that it makes no marginal difference to the atomic weight and is not included.
+Its mass is so neglible that it makes no significant difference to the atomic weight.